AlphaGenes/AlphaFamImpute/docs/source/index.rst

   Core arguments
     -out prefix              The output file prefix.

 The ``-out`` argument gives the output file prefix for where the outputs of AlphaFamImpute should be stored.
-By default, AlphaFamImpute outputs a file with inputed genotypes, ``prefix.genotypes``, phased haplotypes ``prefix.phase``, and genotype dosages ``prefix.dosages``.
+By default, AlphaFamImpute outputs a file with imputed genotypes, ``prefix.genotypes``, phased haplotypes ``prefix.phase``, and genotype dosages ``prefix.dosages``.
 For more information on which files are created, see "Output Arguments", below.

 Input Arguments
 ----------------